jcmkang/Michelin_Restaurants_Bay_Area/README.md

 ## About
 This GUI application allows a user to choose multiple Michelin Guide restauarants from cities surrounding San Francisco, Cupertino, and San Jose.
 The user will be able to make a selection based on the City or Cuisine.
 When the user chooses a city or cuisine, a list of restaurants in that city or cuisine will display.
 When restauarnts are chosen, the application will display to the user with the restrautn's name, address, cost, and cuisine and a button to open a tab on their probser with the Micheile Guide page of the chosen restaurant. <br><br>

 The project has two parts: frontend.py and backend.py
-- The backend.py will get data by webscraping from the Micheline Guide page.
-From the extracted data, a JSON file is created to store the data.
-The data from JSON file is then read into a SQLite Database to be used by frontend.py
+- <u>Backend.py</u> creates a database by webscraping data from 3 Bay Area cities from the Micheline Guide.
-- frontend.py interacts with the user while fetching data from SQLite Databse
+- <u>Frontend.py</u> interacts with the user while fetching data from SQLite Databse

 ## Running the Application
 - First, run backend.py to scrape the data, create a JSON file, and combine the JSON to a SQLite Database